dd32/td-gh-ex/README.txt

 Changelog:
 ---------------------------------------------------

+1.3.3
+- Localization: German has been updated to 1.3.
+- Localization: Brazilian has been updated to 1.3.2.
+- Change: Improved the display of numbered and bulleted lists.
+Nested lists now show different list styles to help separate them visually.
+In addition, the margins have been altered slightly.
 1.3.2
 - Localization: Italian has been updated to 1.3.
 - Fix: The new exclude pages/categories feature had some errors.